ccao-data/model-res-avm/analyses/README.md

 -   Are their spatial disparities to the added feature and the changes in assessed values?

 The new feature template has two folders, categorical and continuous representing two types of variables which can be added to the model.
-These produce similar outputs, but some
+In general, these produce similar outputs, although there are some differences.
+For example, rather than identifying the mean of a variable, we can identify the percentage of the most common and second most common feature.

 To complete this report, execute the following steps: